Mod-two cohomology of symmetric groups as a Hopf ring: Presentation of product structures through an additive basis

 \begin{definition} A gathered block is a monomial of the form $\prod_{i} {\gamma_{\ell_{i}, n_{i}}}^{d_{i}},$ where the product is the cup product.
 Its profile is defined to be the collection of pairs $(\ell_{i}, d_{i})$.

-Non-trivial gathered blocks must have all of the numbers $2^{\ell_{i}} n_{i}$ equal, and we call this number the length.
+Non-trivial gathered blocks must have all of the numbers $2^{\ell_{i}} n_{i}$ equal, and we call this number divided by two the width.
 We assume that the factors are ordered from smallest to largest $n_{i}$ (or largest to smallest $\ell_{i}$), and then note that $n_{i} = 2^{\ell_{1} - \ell_{i}} n_{1}$. \end{definition}

-Since the gathered monomials form a canonical additive basis for the cohomology, it would be interesting to understand their pairing with Nakaoka's monomial basis for homology.
-Gathered blocks in just the $\gamma_{\ell, 2^{k}}$ are the fundamental case, which as mentioned after \refT{Rn} are interesting.
+\begin{proposition} A gathered monomial can be written uniquely as the transfer product of gathered blocks with distinct profiles.
+Gathered monomials form a canonical additive basis for the cohomology of $\coprod_{n} B \si_{n}$. \end{proposition}

+Representing gathered monomials graphically is helpful.
+We represent $\gamma_{\ell,n}$ by a rectangle of width $n \cdot 2^{\ell}$ and height $1 - \frac{1}{2^{\ell}}$, so that its area corresponds to its degree.
+We represent $1_{n}$ by an edge of width $n$ (a height-zero rectangle).
+A gathered block, which is a product of $\gamma_{\ell, n}$ for fixed $n \cdot 2^{\ell}$, is represented by a single column of such rectangles, stacked on top of each other, with order which does not matter.
+A gathered monomial is represented by placing such columns next to each other, which we call the skyline diagram of the monomial.
+We also refer to the gathered monomial basis as the skyline basis to emphasize this presentation.
+See Figure~\ref{F:skyline} below for an illustration.